 Picturing Postsocialism: A visual anthropology study on the affective dimensions of “renovation” of panel homes in Moscow and Berlin

-Dr. Gregory Gan is a Russian-Canadian visual anthropologist, filmmaker, and multimedia artist with a research focus on post-Soviet memory, placemaking, and material culture amongst Russian transnational migrants.
-Gregory’s doctoral research (University of British Columbia, 2019) focused on Soviet and post-Soviet narratives about migration from Moscow, to Paris, Berlin, and New York.
+Dr. Gregory Gan is a visual anthropologist, filmmaker, and multimedia artist, joining CRC 1171: "Affective Societies" through a postdoctoral fellowship supported by the Social Sciences and Humanities Research Council of Canada.
+Gregory’s research focuses on post-Soviet memory, placemaking, and material culture amongst Russian-speaking transnational migrants.
+Gregory’s doctoral research (University of British Columbia, 2019) focused on narratives about migration amongst Soviet and post-Soviet migrants to Paris, Berlin, and New York.
 His training as a filmmaker resulted in two acclaimed ethnographic films, Turning Back the Waves (2010), and The Theory of Happiness (2014), nominated for Best Canadian Documentary at the Hot Docs International Film Festival.
+Gregory expanded his practice to encompass multimedia work, touring with a mobile, interactive installation, Still Life with a Suitcase (2017-2019), where audience members were able to decide the narrative flow of the work by manipulating smart objects.